CASTLEMAN

 Structures and Applied Mechanics

 3 credits.
 Lecture and Lab.
-Sensor theory and technology, data acquisition, digital signal processing, damage detection algorithm, life time analysis and decision making.
-Laboratory experiments will be used on application of taught concepts.
+Sensor theory and technology, data acquisition, digital signal processing, damage detection algorithm, lifetime analysis, and decision-making.
+Laboratory experiments will be used on the application of taught concepts.

 CE 5122.
 Advanced Mechanics of Materials